 Trainee Dan gives us a sneak peak...

-Check out what the current Trainees are up to over on our Instagram feed, and catch their takeovers saved on our Highlights, or read some of their thoughts on the programme on our blog pages:
+Check out what the current Trainees are up to over on our Instagram feed, and catch their takeovers saved on our Highlights, or read some of their thoughts on our blog pages:

 London's feathered friends by Keeping it Wild Trainee Ishmael